3-4 oct. 2024 Villetaneuse (France)

 The talk is based on joint work with Nicolas Curien.

-Andrew Elvey PriceClassification of D-finite walks in the quarter plane via elliptic functions
+Andrew Elvey PriceClassification of D-finite walks in the quarter plane via elliptic functions (slides)

 Given a set of small steps, we consider the three variable generating function counting walks in the quarter plane using these steps.
 Since the seminal paper by Bousquet-Mélou and Mishna, the problem of characterising the generating function into the hierarchy Algebraic ⊂ D-finite ⊂ D-algebraic has received a lot of attention.
 For unweighted walks this characterisation is complete, however the existing proof of D-finiteness does not generalise to weighted walks.
 In this talk I will describe our new proof that the generating function is D-finite in each variable if and only if the group of the walk is finite.
 This result applies to any weighted model and is based on the elliptic function method.